SyamMohan2103/train-network/README.md

 5. Which city is the closest one to Toronto?

 Place your answers in file [`EXERCISE_01.md`](EXERCISE_01.md).

+### Additional task for teams

+If you are doing this in a team, as part of this exercise, you should also produce at least one interesting network instance that you plan to use for testing.
+You can use a totally fictitious network or rely on any existing real-world network.
+Use file name [`test_network.pl`](test_network.pl) to encode your test network.

+Using file [`test_network.md`](test_network.md), explain what interesting features your network have, and how it is a good network to test your system effectively.
+You may modify your network example as you progress in the project and re-submit this part in the final submission.

 ## Exercise 2: Basic path reasoning tools - 5%